Louis Stern Fine Arts: History and development

 Louis Stern Fine Arts is also active in the secondary market, representing impressionist, modern, and contemporary works of art.
+Louis Stern Fine Arts is a member of the Art Dealers' Association of America (ADAA).

 The Alfredo Ramos Martinez Research Project

 Louis Stern Fine Arts began a public association with Mexican modernist Alfredo Ramos Martinez in 1991 with a retrospective exhibition of works by the artist, who lived in Los Angeles from 1929 until his death, in 1946.
 In collaboration with his daughter, Maria Martinez Bolster, and art historian Margarita Nieto, the gallery subsequently established the Alfredo Ramos Martinez Research Project to "protect the artist’s legacy and to advance the understanding and appreciation of the artist whom many have deemed the father of Mexican Modern Art."
 The Research Project published a monograph, Alfredo Ramos Martinez & Modernismo, by Margarita Nieto and Louis Stern in 2009, and is currently compiling a catalogue raisonné of the artist’s paintings and frescos.

 Publications

 Louis Stern Fine Arts has published catalogs in conjunction with its exhibitions of works by Karl Benjamin, Lucien Clergue, Lorser Feitelson, James Jarvaise, Samella Lewis, Helen Lundeberg, Alfredo Ramos Martinez, and Frederick Wight.
 In collaboration with the Feitelson/Lundeberg Art Foundation, the gallery co-published two monographs, Helen Lundeberg: Poetry Space Silence by Suzanne Muchnic and Lorser Feitelson: Eternal Recurrence by Diane Moran, in 2014.
-A catalogue raisonné of Karl Benjamin’s work is underway in partnership with the artist’s daughter, Beth Benjamin.
+A catalogue raisonné of Karl Benjamin’s work is underway in partnership with the artist’s daughter, Beth Benjamin and is accessible online.